Introduction

 Mold and Mildew

-- Identifying the Presence of Mold and Mildew: Look for clusters of black dots, often accompanied by a musty odor.
+- Identifying Mold and Mildew: Look for clusters of dark dots, often accompanied by a distinct musty smell.

 Insect Infestations